pachecoka/spring-webflux-study/reactive-programming.md

 # What is Reactive Programming?

-The reactive paradigm is based on the [Reactive Manifesto](https://www.reactivemanifesto.org/), it allows you to build robust systems, resilient to high load by implementing [asynchronous](https://www.reactivemanifesto.org/glossary#Asynchronous), [non-blocking](https://www.reactivemanifesto.org/glossary#Non-Blocking) operations, aliviating the system's [backpressure](https://www.reactivemanifesto.org/glossary#Back-Pressure).
+The reactive paradigm is based on the [Reactive Manifesto](https://www.reactivemanifesto.org/), it allows you to build robust systems, resilient to high load by implementing [asynchronous](https://www.reactivemanifesto.org/glossary#Asynchronous), [non-blocking](https://www.reactivemanifesto.org/glossary#Non-Blocking) operations, alleviating the system's [backpressure](https://www.reactivemanifesto.org/glossary#Back-Pressure).

 This paradigm is concerned with data streams, it's possible to express data streams in the static form (e.g. strings, arrays) or dynamic (e.g. event emiters).